 • Train Strike Information and Other Service Disruptions

-Last updated: 20th January, 2026
+Last updated: 03rd March, 2026

 • Westbahn: Engineering Works

-• Train 971 will depart from Innsbruck 16 minutes earlier.
+• Train 970 will depart from Feldkirch 10–15 minutes later.

-• Check before you travel: We advise you to check the WESTBahn timetable on this page before your journey.
+• Check before you travel: We advise you to check the Westbahn timetable on this page before your journey.

 • Plan ahead: Kindly allow extra time for your journey and consider alternative routes or modes of transport.

-• Stay updated: For more updates, please check the WESTBahn website here or their Twitter and Facebook pages.
+• Stay updated: For more updates, please check the Westbahn website here or their Twitter and Facebook pages.

 Where can I find more information?

-For more information, please visit the WESTBahn website here.
+For more information, please visit the Westbahn website here.

 • SNCB/NS: Strike

-Due to planned strike action in Belgium, train services will be limited from 25 January at 10:00 pm until 30 January at 10:00 pm.
+Due to planned strike action in Belgium, train services will be limited from 8th March at 10:00 pm until 11th March at 10:00 pm.
 The strike will affect rail services in Belgium and the Netherlands.

 If your train is affected, please contact our Customer Service team to request a refund or exchange.